Luke 22:42

 - Darby Bible

-Saying, Father, if thou art willing, remove this cup from me: nevertheless not my will, but thine be done.
+Saying: Father, if thou wilt, remove this chalice from me: but yet not my will, but thine be done.

 saying, "Father, if you are willing, remove this cup from me.
 Nevertheless, not my will, but yours, be done."